Opinion: 5 Ways The U.S. Retreated From The World Stage Under Trump This Year

 The world's top body for addressing human rights violations in every country is, in the words of Secretary Pompeo, "an exercise in shameless hypocrisy."
 While the United States is right to criticize its bias against Israel and its authoritarian members, the council continues to shine a bright light on severe abuses from Myanmar to North Korea.
 But when the council turned its attention to U.S. failures to uphold universal human rights norms on issues such as treatment of migrants and poverty, Washington cried foul and walked away.

 In response, a core group led by countries such as Egypt, Cuba and Saudi Arabia has redoubled efforts to weaken the body's agenda to scrutinize countries' human rights records and protect civil society.
-China in particular has begun going on offense to assert its own brand of state-led capitalism as the better path to human rights and development.
+China, in particular, has begun going on offense to assert its own brand of state-led capitalism as the better path to human rights and development.

 Israel-Palestine relations